 Pfft.
 As if a girl can ever have too many typewriters.
 Anyway, what I did manage to bring home was this:

-Clues to its age are numerous but varied – a quick Amazon search for the title yields 1936 and 1953 as possible publication dates.
+Clues to its age are numerous but varied.
+A quick Amazon search for the title yields 1936 and 1953 as possible publication dates.
 A newspaper clipping inside is dated March 8, 1953.
-An advertisement for the fourth edition of the Typewriting Dictionary is printed at the back, which was published in 1942, and the advert imploring readers to “insist on the new Oliver 20” would indicate the earlier date, as the model 20 typewriter was produced between 1935 and 1950.
+An advertisement for the fourth edition of the Typewriting Dictionary is printed at the back, which was published in 1942.
+And the advert imploring readers to “insist on the new Oliver 20” would indicate the earlier date, as the model 20 typewriter was produced between 1935 and 1950.

 So this little book is certainly 60, and probably closer to 80 years old.
 And when, on perusing its pages, I found this…

-…I decided to turn it into a series of blog posts.
-Because it feels like it was meant to be!
+It feels like it was meant to be!